 From a minimum of 2 A Levels or equivalent qualifications.
 To include a 40 points from a Science related subject.
 (Biology, Human Biology, Chemistry, Physics, Sport Science, Physical Education, Psychology, Life and Sciences are accepted)

-45 Level 3 credits with a minimum of 120 UCAS Tariff points.
-To include 40 points from 15 credits in a science related subject.
+112 to 120 UCAS points to be achieved from 45 Level 3 credits To include 15 credits in a science related subject.
 (Biology, Human Biology, Chemistry, Sport Science, Psychology are accepted).

 30